-55. For a broad discussion of the judgment, see Ilan Saban "Lonely (Dual-Language) Voice in the Dark?
+For a broad discussion of the judgment, see Ilan Saban "Lonely (Dual-Language) Voice in the Dark?
 Following HCJ 99/4112 Adalah et. al. v.The Municipalities of Tel Aviv-Jaffa et. al.,," Iyunei Mishpat 27 (2003) 109 (Hebrew).
 See also Ilan Saban and Muhammad Amara, "On Collective Rights and Reality, the Status of Arabic in Israel," Medina Ve-Hevrah Vol. 4 (2005) 885-909 (Hebrew).

-56. It should be stated that, in practice, the proposed constitution worsens the status of Arabic.
-Hebrew and Arabic are presently official languages in Israel, with equal normative status (Section 82 of the Session of the King's Council [Mandate for Palestine]).
+It should be stated that, in practice, the proposed constitution worsens the status of Arabic.
+Hebrew and Arabic are presently official languages in Israel, with equal normative status (Section 82 of the and Arabic are presently official languages in Israel, with equal normative status (Section 82 of the Session of the King's Council [Mandate for Palestine]).
 The proposal, on the other hand, grants clear preference to Hebrew: Section 7(a) stipulates that "Hebrew is the language of the State."
 As for Arabic, Section 7(b) states that "Arabic has a special status as the language of the Arab residents of Israel."

-public assistance to only the development of the Hebrew language and culture, with no similar arrangements for developing Arabic, such as in the Supreme Institute of the Hebrew Language Law 1953, approving the establishment of the Supreme Institute for the Science of Hebrew (the "Hebrew Language Academy").
-The law on the Use of the Hebrew Calendar 1998, cultivates the calendar of the majority culture - the Hebrew calendar, and the Yitzhak Ben-Zvi Memorial Law 1969, establishes a State institution to study the history of Jewish settlement in Israel.
-Clear
+57 In the session of June 20, 2004, of the Constitution, Law and Justice Committee concerning "The Jewish State and Minority Rights" (a session that was held in the President's house), a member of the committee, MK Nissim Zeiev, presented an argument the importance of which should not be underestimated, which might shed a little light on the present attitude among parts of the Jewish public developing Arabic, such as in the Supreme Institute of the Hebrew Language Law 1953, approving the establishment of the Supreme Institute for the Science of Hebrew (the "Hebrew Language Academy").
+58 The law on the Use of the Hebrew Calendar 1998, cultivates the calendar of the majority culture - the Hebrew calendar, 59 and the Yitzhak Ben-Zvi Memorial Law 1969, establishes a State institution to study the history of Jewish settlement in Israel.
+60 Clear preference for the Hebrew language also exists in Section 5(a)(4) of the Citizenship Law 1952, requiring a "certain knowledge of the Hebrew language" as a condition for citizenship.
+This normative system (and others) has created an official unequivocal language hierarchy in favor of Hebrew.61